 The technology analysis of patents related to automotive industry explores the diverse and evolving nature of innovations within the sector.

-The patents have been classified into distinct technological categories such as Ancillary Vehicle System, Battery Electric Vehicles and Connected Vehicles with each representing key areas of innovation while serving as blueprints for technological progress in the domain.
+The patents have been classified into distinct technological categories such as Electric Vehicles, Vehicle Propulsion System and Autonomous Vehicles with each representing key areas of innovation while serving as blueprints for technological progress in the domain.

 This classification aids in creating a roadmap for understanding technological developments in the sector as well as assists in efficient analysis, trend identification and improved understanding of dynamic nature of the automotive industry.